 The Civil Service Commission is a 5-member body established by the Personnel Code.
 It is an integral part of the State of Illinois system of personnel administration based on merit principles and scientific method.
 Its specific duties and powers are set forth in Section 10 of the Personnel Code. ( 20 ILCS 415/10

-The Commission meets once a month, typically on the third Friday, in either its Chicago or Springfield office.
+The Commission meets once a month, typically on the third Friday, by interactive video conference in its Chicago and Springfield offices, unless otherwise scheduled.
 Commission meetings are open to the public.

 (20 ILCS 415/10) (from Ch.
 127, par.
 63b110)

 Sec.
 10. Duties and powers of the Commission.
 The Civil Service Commission shall have duties and powers as follows:

 (1) Upon written recommendations by the Director of the Department of Central Management Services to exempt from jurisdiction B of this Act positions which, in the judgment of the Commission, involve either principal administrative responsibility for the determination of policy or principal administrative responsibility for the way in which policies are carried out.
 This authority may not be exercised, however, with respect to the position of Assistant Director of Public Aid in the Department of Public Aid.

 (2) To require such special reports from the Director as it may consider desirable.

 (3) To disapprove original rules or any part thereof within 90 days and any amendment thereof within 30 days after the submission of such rules to the Civil Service Commission by the Director, and to disapprove any amendments thereto in the same manner.

 (4) To approve or disapprove within 60 days from date of submission the position classification plan submitted by the Director as provided in the rules, and any revisions thereof within 30 days from the date of submission.

 (5) To hear appeals of employees who do not accept the allocation of their positions under the position classification plan.